cvipdnn/defect_detection/README.md

-# Defect Detection/Classification
+# Defect Classification/Detection
-This repo compare several methods to defect classificaton and detecton.
+This repo compare methods to defect classificaton and detecton.
+Reference [2] gives a general introduction for recent methods in this field.
 The dataset I used is [DAGM 2007](https://conferences.mpi-inf.mpg.de/dagm/2007/prizes.html) .

 ## Getting Started